benber86/curve-blog/content/posts/gho-users/index.md

 <div id="borrowedHeatmap"></div>

 GHO users are less likely to borrow other assets, but they are more likely to borrow GHO again compared to crypto assets or stablecoins like LUSD or crvUSD.
-**Slightly less than half of GHO borrowers will go on to borrow GHO again**.
+**Almost half of all GHO borrowers will go on to borrow GHO again**.
 Only USDC and USDT do better with 55% of multiple borrows, and 10% of users borrowing more than 7 times.

 <script src="../../js/gho-users/tx-count.js"></script>